autorope/donkeycar/docs/guide/calibrate.md

 2. run `donkey calibrate --channel <your_throttle_channel>`
 3. Enter `370` when prompted for a PWM value.
 4. You should hear your ESC beep indicating that it's calibrated.
-5. Enter `400` and you should see yoru cars wheels start to go forward.
+5. Enter `400` and you should see your cars wheels start to go forward.
 If not, its likely that this is reverse, try entering `330` instead.
 6. Keep trying different values until you've found a reasonable max speed and remember this PWM value.